Mercy University (“Mercy” or the “University”) respects your privacy and is committed to protecting it through our compliance with this Policy.

 It does not apply to information collected by:

-- Mercy offline or through any other means, including on any other website operated by the College or any third party; or
+- Mercy offline or through any other means, including on any other website operated by the University or any third party; or

-- Any third party, including through any application or content (including advertising) that may link to or be accessible from the College’s Website.
+- Any third party, including through any application or content (including advertising) that may link to or be accessible from the University’s Website.

 Mercy students and employees should also refer to the Policy on Acceptable Use of Computer and Network Resources, which outlines Mercy’s internal policy for the use and protection of Mercy computer resources.